cheeseluk/Chronic-Disease-Index-as-a-Human-Developement-Index/README.md

 **Execution order matters:** the notebook for **Question 1** performs the EDA, data cleaning, and merge, and produces `merged_df` — the dataset every other question depends on.
 Questions 2–4 each just load `merged_df` and are independent of one another, so they can be run in any order (or in parallel) once it exists.

 1. Run the **Question 1** notebook first.
-   > ⚠️ **This one takes a while.** It runs a large hyperparameter grid search over the KNN regressors and feature-selection combinations — roughly **~30 minutes** on a Ryzen 7900X.
-Budget time accordingly, or grab the pre-built `merged_df` included in the repo to skip straight to Questions 2–4.
+   > ⚠️ **This one takes a while.** One code cell at the very END of the notebook takes a long time to run.
+It runs a large hyperparameter grid search over the KNN regressors and feature-selection combinations — roughly **~30 minutes** on a Ryzen 7900X.
+Budget time accordingly, or grab the pre-built `merged_df` included in the repo to skip the code cell or go straight to Questions 2–4.
 2. Run **Question 2**, **Question 3**, and **Question 4** in any order — each finishes quickly.
 **Data sources:** the mortality dataset is pulled automatically at runtime via `kagglehub` (`iamsouravbanerjee/cause-of-deaths-around-the-world`); no manual download needed.
 The HDI dataset (`Human Development Index - Full.csv`) is expected to already be present in the working directory, as it's not pulled programmatically.